 Synthetic oils go through processes that remove any impurities, making them far more chemically stable than the standard oils.
 This helps ensure even flow during winter use, although, even conventional high-quality motor oil contains wax which can freeze at lower temperatures.

-Experts recommend synthetic oils for snowblowers for optimum machine performance.
+Experts recommend synthetic oils for snowblowers for optimum machine performance, so yes you can use synthetic oil in your snow blower, as long as you use the right weight & viscosity for your machine.
 Given the exclusive use of snowblowers in cold weather.
 Should you wish to learn a little more about the differences between both Synthetic and Standard types of oil click here.

 So, What’s The Best Oil for a Snowblower?